 - Middle School Monday: Phys.Ed.

 Each week I invite bloggers to share their posts about middle school here on Middle School Monday.
 The link is open through Friday, and I will do my best to visit, comment, and share your posts.
 Please grab the Middle School Monday button to add to your post or to your sidebar when you leave your link below, and please visit the other links and comment or share.
 I look forward to seeing what you and your middle schoolers are doing!

 Please visit your neighbors, leave comments, and share!

-This post is linked at Managing Your Blessings, at Weird, Unsocialized Homeschoolers, and at Home to 4 Kiddos - see what other homeschoolers were up to this week.
+This post is also linked at Managing Your Blessings, at Weird, Unsocialized Homeschoolers, and at Home to 4 Kiddos - see what other homeschoolers accomplished this week.